Haryana – Culture and Tradition

 Haryana is also known as “The Home of Gods“, as Hari means god (Vishnu) and Ayana means home.
-Haryana is a wonderland with vibrant and rich cultural heritage that gives visitors the feel of the Vedic period.
+Haryana is a wonderland with a vibrant and rich cultural heritage that gives visitors the feel of the Vedic period.

 Haryana is one of the wealthiest states of India as it is a rich agriculture state which was a part of Punjab till 1966 and shares its borders with several states of India like Rajasthan, Delhi, Uttar Pradesh, Punjab, and Himachal Pradesh.

 The state is rich in folklore.
 The people of Haryana have their own traditions.
 The age-old customs of meditation, Yoga, and chanting of Vedic Mantras, are still observed by the masses.

-Haryana became a state of India on November 1, 1966.
+Haryana became a state of India on November 1, 1966, so 1st November is also known as Haryana day.
 The present-day Haryana is the region where, along with the banks of the River Saraswati, the Vedic Civilization began and matured.
 It was here that the Vedas were written, as the Aryans chanted their sacred Mantras.
 Replete with myths and legends, Haryana’s 5000-year-old history is steeped in glory.
 It was here that Lord Krishna preached Bhagavad-Gita at the start of the battle of Mahabharat.

 It was on this soil that saint Ved Vyas wrote Mahabharat in Sanskrit.
 Before the Mahabharat war, a battle of ten kings took place in the Kurukshetra region in the Saraswati valley.
 But it was the Mahabharat War, approximately in 900 BC, which gave to the region worldwide fame.
 Mahabharat knows Haryana as Bahudhhanyaka, land of plentiful grains and Bahudhana, the land of immense riches.
 The word Hariana, occurs in a 1328 AD Sanskrit inscription kept in the Delhi Museum, which refers to the Haryana region as The heaven on earth.